 Phuket, known as “Paradise island”, attracts visitors not only because of its beaches and warm water, but also because of its multi-cultural attractions and many sacred Buddhist relics.
-Now, join me to discover the paradise island of Thailand via this Phuket travel blog Phuket blog) — A wonderful Phuket itinerary 3 days 2 nights in the jade island of Thailand.
+Now, join me to discover the paradise island of Thailand via this Phuket travel blog (Phuket blog, Phuket trip blog) — A wonderful Phuket itinerary 3 days 2 nights in the jade island of Thailand.

 - Patong beach reviews — The fullest guide for a trip to Patong beach Phuket, Thailand